Shane Warne: Return to cricket and beyond 600 Test wickets (2004–2006)

-International retirement (2006–2007)
+Later international career, 700th Test wicket and retirement (2006–2007)

+Warne toured South Africa with the Australian team for a three Test series in March–April 2006, collecting 15 wickets.
+Warne took his series-best figures of 6/86 in the second Test at Durban, helping bowl Australia to victory by 112 runs and claiming Man of the Match honours.
+Following this, he joined the Australian team for a two-Test series against Bangladesh, taking 11 wickets in the series, again paired with Stuart MacGill on spin-friendly pitches.

-Warne began the 2006–07 Ashes series with an indifferent Test performance in Brisbane and a poor performance in the first innings in Adelaide, where he took no wickets.
-His second-innings performance, however, including bowling Kevin Pietersen around the legs, triggered England's fifth-day collapse and Australia's win.
+Warne began the 2006–07 Ashes series with an indifferent Test performance in the first Test at Brisbane and a poor performance in the first innings of the second Test in Adelaide, where he took no wickets.
+However, his second-innings performance in Adelaide of 4/49 included bowling Kevin Pietersen around his legs, and triggered England's fifth-day collapse and Australia's win, in a game that had appeared destined for a draw.
 Warne again bowled well in the third Test's second innings, and took the final wicket of Monty Panesar as Australia regained the Ashes.

-On 21 December 2006, Warne announced he would retire at the end of the 2006–07 Ashes series at SCG.
-In his penultimate Test, he took his 700th Test wicket on 26 December 2006 by bowling out English batsman Andrew Strauss at MCG in his final appearance there.
+On 21 December 2006, Warne announced he would retire at the end of the 2006–07 Ashes series at the Sydney Cricket Ground.
+In front of his home crowd at the Melbourne Cricket Ground in his penultimate Test, he took his 700th Test wicket on 26 December 2006 by bowling English batsman Andrew Strauss in his final international appearance at the venue.
 This was the first occasion a player had taken 700 Test wickets.
-The wicket was described as a "classic Warne dismissal", which the crowd of 89,155 gave a standing ovation.
+The wicket was described as a "classic Warne dismissal", to which the crowd of 89,155 gave a standing ovation.
+Warne finished Boxing Day with 5/39, his final Test five-for.

-Warne's final Test was held at SCG, same venue as his first 15 years earlier.
+Warne's final Test was at the Sydney Cricket Ground, the same venue as where he had debuted for Australia 15 years earlier.
 Warne ended England's first innings by trapping Monty Panesar leg before wicket for a duck and took his 1,000th international wicket.
+Warne also made 71 runs in his final innings.
 Warne's final Test wicket was that of England's all-rounder Andrew Flintoff, who was stumped by Adam Gilchrist.
-Warne is one of only two bowlers to have taken more than 1,000 wickets in international cricket, the other being Muttiah Muralitharan.
-For his performances in 2006, the ICC and Cricinfo named Warne in the World Test XI.
-Also in 2006, the ACB—which was now renamed Cricket Australia (CA)—awarded Warne the Men's Test Player of the Year at the Allan Border Medal ceremony.
+Warne is one of only two bowlers to have taken more than 1,000 wickets in international cricket, the other being Muttiah Muralidaran.
+For his performances in 2006, the ICC and ESPNcricinfo named Warne in the World Test XI.
+Cricket Australia awarded Warne the 2006 Men's Test Player of the Year at the Allan Border Medal ceremony.